percona/pmm-doc/docs/quickstart.md

     5. Click *Add Service* at the bottom.

-    For detailed information on adding a MongoDB database, see [Adding a MySQL database](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html).
+    For detailed information on adding a MongoDB database, see [Adding a MySQL database for monitoring](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html).

 === "PostgreSQL"